Pi-0r-Tau/EPI-LENS/README.md

 -  Offline video analysis suite with built in playlist analysis, at video end it exports the data as CSV and JSON then starts analysis of next video.
 -  Further updates to analysis suite with clearer and more helpful formatting and stats report.
 -  Red intensity and red delta metrics for improved detection of color based flashes and rapid red channel changes.
+-  Metric panel for analysis suite updated to improve formatting with dark mode, less clustered.

 ## Updates in progress
 - LAB metrics: